Armenian genocide recognition: American Jewish organizations

 On November 7, 1989, the Union for Reform Judaism passed a resolution on recognition of the Armenian genocide.

 In 2007 the Anti-Defamation League declared the following press statement:

 In 2014 the American Jewish Committee recognized the Armenian genocide as a historical fact.

 In October 2015, the Jewish Council for Public Affairs published a resolution calling on the U.S. government to recognize the World War I-era Turkish massacres of Armenians as a genocide.

 Central Council of Jews in Germany

 In April 2015, the Central Council of Jews in Germany called on the German government to recognize the World War I mass murder of over one million Armenians in what was then the Ottoman Empire as a genocide.
 "One hundred years ago, the government of the Ottoman Empire ordered the deportation of one million Armenians.
 They were murdered directly, or died of starvation and dehydration in the desert," Central Council President Josef Schuster told the newspaper Der Tagesspiegel.
 He added: "These terrible events should be called what they were: a genocide."
 Schuster said the Armenian genocide later served Adolf Hitler and his Nazis as a blueprint for the Holocaust.

-European People's Party

-On March 3, 2015, the European People's Party (EPP) adopted a resolution recognising and condemning the Armenian genocide as well as paying tribute to the victims in the 100th anniversary.
-The EPP, which is the largest European political party, has adopted the resolution following the initiative of its sister parties from Armenia.
-The EPP includes major parties such as the German Christian Democratic Union (CDU), the French Union for a Popular Movement (UMP), the Spanish People's Party (PP) and it has member parties in all the EU Member States.